 The Startup Folder for the Current User

 Now you simply need to add the new shortcut you just placed on the desktop into the current user’s startup folder.
 However, remember that in Windows 7, the startup folder is a hidden system folder.
-Rather than un-hide the folder and fumble around the Windows folder structure to find it, Microsoft made it simply to locate the startup folder.
+Rather than unhide the folder and fumble around the Windows folder structure to find it, Microsoft made it simple to locate the startup folder.

 This will instantly open Windows Explorer directly to the current user’s startup folder.
 Notice that the startup folder for the current user resides at: